 Slow wifi on iPhone 3GS

 I bought a new iPhone 3G S yesterday.
-These things are very nice, and I'm not an Apple fan boy by any stretch.
-One thing that was bugging me, however, was the slow speed I was getting from the wifi.
-I was getting faster speeds from the 3G network than my home wireless, and this is while I was sitting right next to the router, so it wasn't a signal problem.
+These things are very nice, and I’m not an Apple fan boy by any stretch.
+One thing that was bugging me, however, was the slow speed I got a very high quality landline phone service so I was getting from the wifi.
+I was getting faster speeds from the 3G network than my home wireless, and this is while I was sitting right next to the router, so it wasn’t a signal problem.

 I found the solution to this after reading through many, many forum posts.
 I saw others were having the same problem as me and were getting responses from people like "reboot the router" or "reset your network settings on the iPhone."
 This is all well and good and I'm sure those people meant well but there was a big problem with their responses.